Prologue: Life in Tokyo

 Queuing is a part of your daily life in Tokyo, you queue to get on the train, you queue to get off the train, you queue for breakfast, you queue for dinner and you queue to get back home with the train.
 You queue a lot in Tokyo.
 As frustrating as this can be for someone coming from a “small town", it's actually fantastic experience to witness how the masses move silently across town.
 The silence and decency of people makes it possible for 40 million people to move across Tokyo every day.

 I used to take the metro until I got myself a 1-geared Fuji.
 Navigating through the small streets crammed with traffic lights every hundred meters somehow became a daily habit.
 Commuting my 11km to university daydreaming about the mountain ranges close to Tokyo.
 On clear days, the symmetrical cone also known as Mt.
 Fuji can be seen from Tokyo along with other smaller mountain peaks.
-This is a spectacular sight and the mountains look like they are right there for you to touch – even if they're actually 40 kilometres away.
+This is a spectacular sight and the mountains look like they are right there for you to touch – even if they're actually 40 kilometers away.

 Cycling from Tokyo to the mountains via the rivers or the Onekan leading out the city is a strenuous ride.
 Not because of its length or hardness but because of its traffic.
 Mentally 40km is not very long but 40km in traffic is tough.
 Once you reach the outskirts of Tokyo the flow and beauty starts to show and the reward of cycling there kicks in.
 From here, it is an endless playground with numerous peaks and enough steepness to keep the legs happy.
 It is truly a Disney land for cyclists – you just need to remember that you have 40km back in traffic.